 The No. 5-ranked Bulldogs (11-2) play No. 15 Texas (9-4) at 8:45 p.m. on Jan.
 1 in New Orleans.

-Walker went out in the fourth quarter with Georgia leading 28-21, and his exit correlated with the Alabama comeback, as Jalen Hurts was able to break containment and make key plays in the Tide’s comeback victory.
+Walker said he went out in the third quarter with Georgia leading 28-21, and his exit correlated with the Alabama comeback, as Jalen Hurts was able to break containment and make key plays in the Tide’s comeback victory.

 Walker, the Bulldogs’ sack leader this season (7.5), was having an MVP performance against the Tide before leaving the game with injury.

-In just more than three quarters, Walker had five stops, two tackles-for-loss, a QB sack, two QB hurries, a pass break-up and a forced fumble.
+In less than three full quarters, Walker had five stops, two tackles-for-loss, a QB sack, two QB hurries, a pass break-up and a forced fumble.

 “Walker is currently out, he hasn’t practiced, but we expect him to be back for the bowl game,” Smart said.
 “He’s had this injury before and returned in really good health.
 He’s actually ahead of schedule.”